mobizt/Firebase-ESP8266/README.md

 * `firebaseData.blobData`

-Read the data which its type is not match the data type in database from above functions will return empty string or zero.
+Read the data which its type is not match the data type in database from above functions will return empty (string, object or array).

-The data type of returned payload data can be read through `firebaseData.getDataType`.
+The data type of returning payload can be determined by `firebaseData.getDataType`.

 BLOB and file stream data are store as special base64 encode string which only supported and implemented by this library.